 “by far the most impressive series of walks that I have ever encountered are those offered by London Walks” Travel and Enjoy

-If you can't make one of the regularly scheduled, just-turn-up, public Urban Geology walks do think about booking one as a private tour.
-If you go private you can have an Urban Geology Walk – or any other London Walk – on a day and at a time that suits your convenience (depending on Ruth's and her team of geologists' availability of course).
-We'll tailor it to your requirements.
-And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) "fit" is well nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
-A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
+If you can’t make one of the regularly scheduled, just-turn-up, public Monopoly Walks do think about booking one as a private tour.
+If you go private you can have the Monopoly Walk – or any other London Walk – on a day and at a time that suits your convenience.
+We’ll tailor it to your requirements.
+Ring Fiona or Niamh or Peter or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
 Or indeed a fab present – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
-Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
+Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.